Investigating mutual coupling in the MWA Phase II compact array: Introduction

 \section{Introduction}

 The redshifted 21 cm emission from neutral hydrogen signal is a key probe of the Cosmic Dawn and Epoch of Reionization (EoR), the period of cosmic history when the first stars and galaxies formed and reionized the intergalactic medium.
 Detecting this signal will provide insight into the evolution of stars and galaxies.
-There are a number of radio interferometry experiments currently targeting the cosmological 21 cm power spectrum, including the Murchison Widefield Array \citep[MWA;][]{MWATingay2013, MWAPhase2} and the Hydrogen Epoch of Reionization Array \citep[HERA;][]{HERA2017, Berkhout2024}.
+There are a number of radio interferometry experiments currently targeting the cosmological 21 cm power spectrum, including the Murchison Widefield Array \citep[MWA;][]{MWATingay2013, MWAPhase2}, the Hydrogen Epoch of Reionization Array \citep[HERA;][]{HERA2017, Berkhout2024}, and the Square Kilometre Array-Low \citep[SKA-Low;][]{SKALow}.

-One of the biggest challenges in detecting the 21 cm signal is distinguishing it from the extremely bright astrophysical foregrounds, which are 10 to $10^8$ times brighter than the 21 cm signal \citep[][]{Santos2005}.
-Because foreground emission is spectrally smooth while 21 cm emission is not, foregrounds can be suppressed to a ``wedge'' in the 2D power spectrum, which leaves a region where the 21 cm signal is observable.
-This is known as the ``EoR window'' \citep[][]{eorwindow}.
-Systematic effects within the array can cause the foregrounds to contaminate the EoR window and obscure the 21 cm signal.
-It is estimated that systematics must be reduced to approximately -35 dB below the 21 cm signal in order to avoid this leakage.
+One of the greatest challenges in detecting the 21 cm signal is distinguishing it from astrophysical foregrounds, which are 10 to $10^8$ times brighter than the 21 cm signal \citep[][]{Santos2005}.
+Because foreground emission is spectrally smooth while 21 cm emission is not, foregrounds are largely isolated to line of sight power spectrum modes mapping to delays shorter than the baseline length.
+This ``wedge'' in the 2D power spectrum leaves a region where the 21 cm signal could be most easily observed \citep[][]{Trott2012,Parsons2012,Liu2014a,Liu2014b,Thyagarajan2015,Chapman2016}.
+Further subtraction of foreground power can potentially open more power spectrum modes.
+Subtraction of a known sky model must account for the telescope's response \citep[][]{BonaldiBrown,Chapman2016,Pober2016}.
+Systematic effects which introduce unexpected spectral structure can cause the foregrounds to contaminate the EoR window and obscure the 21 cm signal.
+Precise understanding of the telescope's beam and analog system is required.
+It is estimated that systematics must be reduced to approximately -70 dB below the 21 cm signal in visibility units in order to avoid this leakage \citep[][]{Trott2020}.

+Instrumental features can cause smooth spectrum foregrounds to appear to have spectral structure and simulation methods have been developed to study the impacts of antenna design, malfunctions, and other uncertainties \citep[][]{Cumner2023, Chokshi2024}. \citet{OHara2024} provides a timely and comprehensive review of work in this area to ask the question "How accurately, and in which regions of the observational domain, must one model the antenna system?"
+The conclusion of the literature study is that mutual coupling is likely a serious limiting factor.
+A detailed simulation provides a quantitative estimate of the systematic power spectrum bias that might be seen by SKA-low given the predicted levels of mutual coupling within each station.
+Coupling between stations is not included, nor is a comparison to data yet available from the newly built SKA stations.